California Psalms

 and ideal logic present where beginnings all began

-as open to our drowsy ignorance
+laid open to our wilderness of ignorance

 the night of equinox.